chinni8-cpu/vanitha/README.md

 - **Interactive HUD**: A visually appealing and informative Heads-Up Display showing the detected gesture, confidence score, and FPS.
 - **On-the-Fly Training**: Interactively add new custom gestures by simply showing them to the camera and giving them a name.

-## HaGRID Dataset Information

-The primary dataset for the deep learning module is [HaGRID (Hand Gesture Recognition Image Dataset)](https://github.com/hukenovs/hagrid).

-The dataset contains **65,977** unique persons and at least this number of unique scenes.
-The subjects are people over 18 years old.
-The dataset was collected mainly indoors with considerable variation in lighting, including artificial and natural light.
-Besides, the dataset includes images taken in extreme conditions such as facing and backing to a window.
-Also, the subjects had to show gestures at a distance of 0.5 to 4 meters from the camera.

-For more information see the original arxiv [paper](https://arxiv.org/abs/2206.08219).

 ## Installation